gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

 -   Fedora 22 (or later) on two nodes named "server1" and "server2"
 -   A working network connection
 -   At least two virtual disks, one for the OS installation, and one to be used to serve GlusterFS storage (sdb).
-This will emulate a real world deployment, where you would want to separate GlusterFS storage from the OS install.
+This will emulate a real- world deployment, where you would want to separate GlusterFS storage from the OS install.
 -   Note: GlusterFS stores its dynamically generated configuration files